Hello Trailblazers,

 As you can see above, I have just given my metadata developer name in the constructor i.e. :- PlayfulBearQueryAPIWithNamedCredentials, updated the request URL with my query and displayed the response in debug.
 It's working fine.
 Now let's have a look at the custom metadata record for the same:-

 You can see that I have specified the request method as GET and the request timeout in miliseconds.
-However, you can see that the request URL is:- http://callout:Playful_Bear_2/services/data/v47.0/query/?q=
+However, you can see that the request URL is:- http://callout:Playful_Bear_2/services/data/v47.0/query/?q=As it's starting from callout: we got to know that it's using named credentials for authentication.
+The named credential record for playful bear org is given below:-

 With this blog, I hope you got an idea of how can the HTTPCalloutFramework helps you in managing your REST callouts from Salesforce and how you can install and use it.
 There are two mock classes also present in the framework that I wanted to describe about but it'll be a very long post in that case.
 I recommend you to have a look at the test class for my service class here.
 In this test class, I have used both the mock classes:- HTTPCalloutServiceMock.cls and HTTPCalloutServiceMultiMock.cls for covering single and multiple callouts in the code covered by test methods.
 You can use these classes too while creating a test class as these are generic mocks.
 If you still need an example of using these mocks, let me know in the comments down below.